mariorod98/ObsidianVault/🌱 Seedbox/Smart Pointers in C++.md

 ## Unique pointers
 A **unique_ptr** is a smart pointer that limits the ownership of a resource to a single entity.
 The entity is deleted when the scope of the unique_ptr ends.
 Only one unique_ptr can point to the same resource, so the copy and assignment operations are not implemented.

+In the following example, the *AudioManager* creates an *AudioClip* unique pointer and handles it to the *AudioSource* object.
+The AudioSource is now the owner of the AudioClip and, when the AudioSource is freed, so will the AudioClip.

 ```c++
 // class that represents an audio clip to be played
 class AudioClip {